dotnet/runtimelab/designs/SpanMarshallers.md

 Multiple `MarshalUsing` attributes can only be supplied on the same parameter or return value if the `ElementIndirectionLevel` property is set to distinct values.
 One `MarshalUsing` attribute per parameter or return value can leave the `ElementIndirectionLevel` property unset.
 This attribute controls the marshalling of the collection object passed in as the parameter.
 The sequence of managed types for `ElementIndirectionLevel` is based on the elements of the `ManagedValues` span on the collection marshaller of the previous indirection level.
 For example, for the marshalling info for `ElementIndirectionLevel = 1` above, the managed type is the type of the following C# expression: `ListAsArrayMarshaller<List<Foo>>.ManagedValues[0]`.

-Alternatively, the `MarshalUsingAttribute` could provide a `Type ElementNativeType { get; set; }` property instead of an `ElementIndrectionLevel` property and support specifying the native type of the element of the collection this way.
+Alternatively, the `MarshalUsingAttribute` could provide a `Type ElementNativeType { get; set; }` property instead of an `ElementIndirectionLevel` property and support specifying the native type of the element of the collection this way.
 However, this design would block support for marshalling collections of collections.

 #### Example: Using generic collection marshalling for spans